 UNO

-(Unknown), AMIGO, AS Manufacturas, ASS Altenburger Spielkarten, Borras Plana S.A., Clipper, Damm / Egmont, Desyllas Games, Ensky, Fundex, Gebr.
-Ludwigs oHG, Gibsons, El Greco, Grow Jogos e Brinquedos, Homax, International Games, Korea Boardgames Co., Ltd., Mattel, Nilco S.A., Österreichische Post, Ruibal Hermanos S.A., Sababa Toys, Inc., Super Impulse, Waddingtons
+- (Unknown), AMIGO, AS Manufacturas, ASS Altenburger Spielkarten, Borras Plana S.A., Canada Games Company Lmt., Clipper, Desyllas Games, Ensky, Fundex, Gebr.
+Ludwigs oHG, Gibsons, El Greco, Grow Jogos e Brinquedos, Homax, International Games, Korea Boardgames, Mattel, Inc., N.W.
+Damm & Søn (Damm), Nilco S.A., Österreichische Post, Ruibal Hermanos S.A., Sababa Toys, Inc., Spear's Games, Super Impulse, Waddingtons

 Mechanisms